 What is Telehealth ABA Therapy?

-ABA therapy helps children overcome developmental challenges and develop the cognitive, social, and communication skills to help them thrive in their everyday lives.
+Applied Behavioral Analysis for autism helps children overcome developmental challenges and develop the cognitive, social, and communication skills to help them thrive in their everyday lives.
 Since the 1960s, ABA has been an effective way to help children of all ages, learning levels, and medical diagnoses succeed in life.

 While telehealth was used before COVID-19 emerged, its use in various psychiatric and medical scenarios grew as the pandemic continued.
 Many companies, including Ascend Autism, dived headfirst into offering treatment options over Zoom and other video conferencing platforms to ensure patients didn’t suffer without continued support during this time.